 Sample Home Energy Score Report

-Does the Home Energy Score assessment allow me to comply with BESO (Berkeley Energy Savings Ordinance)?
+Does the Home Energy Score assessment allow me to comply with BESO (Berkeley Energy Saving Ordinance)?

 Yes.
 For single-family homes, townhouses and duplexes (unless the units are stacked).